People

 Profile

-I study the Early Middle Ages.
-My doctoral research is on slavery and the households of sixth-century Gaul, as part of the ERC-funded project on 'Domestic Slavery and Sexual Exploitation in the Households of Europe, North Africa, and the Near East, from Constantine to c.
+I research the Early Middle Ages.
+My doctoral research is on household slavery in sixth-century Gaul, as part of the ERC-funded project on 'Domestic Slavery and Sexual Exploitation in the Households of Europe, North Africa, and the Near East, from Constantine to c.
 AD 900 / AH 287' (dosseproject.com).
+My article on banditry, sanctity and slavery in the early medieval West was the only piece dealing with a period before 1700 to be shortlisted for the Royal Historical Society early career article prize in 2025.

 I did my BA in History at the University of Oxford and my MA in Medieval Studies at the University of York.
 I joined Leicester in January 2023.